pcda17/pcda17.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1204381/files/folder/Week_7)**

 -  Christen, Kim.
 “Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness.”
 International Journal of Communication 6 (2012), 2870–2893.

--   Peters, Justin. *The Idealist: Aaron Swartz and the Rise of Free Culture on the Internet*, Chapters 7 and 8.
-New York: Scribner, 2016.

 -   Greenwald, Glenn.
 “Chapter 1: Contact.”
 In *No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State*, 2015.